CoolHandDev/go-mssql-runner/README.md

-# Go MSSQL Runner: a handy cli utility for running a sequence of sql script files against SQL Server
+# Go MSSQL Runner
+cli utility for running ordered sets of sql script files

 # Overview

-Using information from a JSON configuration file, this command line utility enables execution of one or a set of SQL script files.
+Using information from a JSON configuration file, this command line utility enables sequential execution of a set of SQL script files.

 # Platform support
-Linux, OSX, Windows
+OS: Linux, OSX, Windows

+SQL Server:  Windows and Linux
 # Quick Start

 Navigate to the folder that has the executable.
 Execute the program by issuing the start command and passing in the necessary parameters for the database connection